Autoimmune hemolysis (warm/cold)

 • Post-infectious cases (Mycoplasma, EBV) are usually acute and self-limited.

-• Cold AIHA additionally → hemoglobinemia, hemoglobinuria (intravascular hemolysis).
+• Urine: cold AIHA additionally → hemoglobinemia and hemoglobinuria (intravascular hemolysis).

-• Warm AIHAspherocytes + polychromasia (reticulocytes).
-Looks identical to hereditary spherocytosis on smear — Coombs distinguishes them.
+• Warm AIHAspherocytes + polychromasia (reticulocytes); looks identical to hereditary spherocytosis — Coombs distinguishes them.

 • Cold AIHARBC agglutination (irregular clumps), not the orderly stacked-coin rouleaux of myeloma.